LateNightKid/telegram-bot-for-outline-vpn/README.md

 ### Configuring

+To understand how the configuration works, let's consider a basic example when you have only one Oultline server.

-The script gets bot tokens and Outline API URLs from the following environment variables:
+Set the following environment variables:

--   `OUTLINE_API_URL_0` - the URL which is used to access the Management API of your Outline Server.
-You can find this URL in the Outline Manager Settings tab, or in the output of script you ran while installing your Outline Server.
+-   `OUTLINE_API_URL_0` - the URL to access the Management API of your Outline Server.
+You can find that URL in the Outline Manager Settings tab, or in the output of the script you ran when installing your Outline Server.
--   `BOT_API_TOKEN` - the [API-token](https://core.telegram.org/bots#how-do-i-create-a-bot) of main Telegram bot (that users will work with).
+-   `BOT_API_TOKEN` - the [API-token](https://core.telegram.org/bots#how-do-i-create-a-bot) of the main Telegram bot (that users will interact with).
--   `MONITOR_API_TOKEN` - API-token of Monitor Telegram-bot.
-Can be the same as the main bot's token.
-In that case, all the monitoring messages will be sent in the admin's chat of the main bot.
+-   `MONITOR_API_TOKEN` - the API-token of the Telegram-bot that will be sending notifications to you.
+If equals to `BOT_API_TOKEN`, then all the monitoring messages will be sent in the admin's chat of the main bot.
--   `ADMIN_CHAT_ID` - A unique id of admin's chat in Monitor Bot.
-You can find out your chat id by running `get_admin_chat_id.py` script.
+-   `ADMIN_CHAT_ID` - A unique id of the admin's chat in Monitor Bot.
+To find out your chat id, run `get_admin_chat_id.py` script.
+It will tell you what to do.

-In case you do not want to use environment variables, you then need to set all the variables directly in `config.py` file.
-In that file you can also modify the `OUTLINE_DOWNLOAD_LINK` - link for downloading the Client App, that the bot will send to user after creating the key.
+In case you do not want to use environment variables, you can set all the variables directly in `config.py` file.
+In that file you can also modify the download links that bot will be sending to users.

+Also, you should look at `servers_description` in the `config.py` and change the description for your server.
+This is the description that users will see when creating a key or listing available servers.
+I personally prefer specifying server's location.

+That's all for one-server-configuration.
+After you've done all the steps, run `server.py` to start the bot.

 ### Adding servers

-If you have only one Outline server, it is enough to add its API URL to `OUTLINE_API_URL_0` variable.
-No other action is required.

 The bot is able to work with multiple servers.
-To add more servers, you should modify  `config.py` file.
+To add more servers, you should modify  `config.py` file:

-**Each server should has a unique `server_id` number** inside the bot, and also a short description.
-The id and description of each server are shown to  users after the `/servers` command.
+1. Append `'server_id':'api_url'` to the `servers` dictionary.
+2. Append `'server_id':'description string'` to the `servers_description` dictionary.

+Yeap, that's pretty lame to have two dictionaries here, I know...
+I hope I will be able to change the design soon.

 Server with `server_id` = 0 is considered as **default server**.
 That means, when the user clicks on the `New key` button, the bot will create a key for server whose `server_id` is 0.

-To add a server, you should:
-1. Append `'server_id':'api_url'` to the `servers` dictionary.
-2. Append `'server_id':'description string'` to the `servers_description` dictionary.

-Yeap, this is pretty silly to have two dictionaries here, but hey...
-You have read the disclaimer `👈(ﾟヮﾟ👈)`.

 Here is the example of multi-server configuration.